pedropradita/mobile-automation-appium-java/README.md

 ## Run automation in command prompt
 ```
 1. Clone
+2. Setup your real device / emulator / cloud browerstack capabilities in Base.java
-2. Open command prompt
+3. Open command prompt
-3. Cd to folder
+4. Cd to folder
-4. Run use this : mvn test -PRegression -Ddevice=your_emulator_name
+5. Run use this : mvn test -PRegression -Ddevice=your_emulator_name
 ```

 ## How to check report HTML